 So, for a cleaning professional, our disinfection process for your commercial facility is routinely a 2-step process - We clean first, then disinfect - in order to provide you with a sanitary facility in which to work!

 Wear of any finish depends greatly on the foot traffic in your facility, how the floor is used and the cleaning practices that are employed.
-Typically, the average lifespan of urethane is about two years.
+Typically, the average lifespan of acrylic finish is about one year.